ritajyx/ritajyx/README.md

 - ⚡ Fun fact: ...
 -->

-(she/her)

 I'm Rita, a freshman student at UBC!
+My pronouns are she/her.
 Currently reading lots about leadership and philosophy :)

-🔭 I’m currently working on: planning external events & personal projects 👯 I’m looking to collaborate on hackathons, produthons, and innovative projects ⚡ Fun fact: I'm a Halloween baby!
+- 🔭 I’m currently working on: planning external events & personal projects
+- 👯 I’m looking to collaborate on hackathons, produthons, and innovative projects
+- ⚡ Fun fact: I'm a Halloween baby!